spatialos/UnrealGDK/SpatialGDK/Documentation/content/schema.md

 # Schema

-SpatialOS uses [schema (SpatialOS documentation)](https://docs.improbable.io/reference/13.6/shared/concepts/schema#schema) to generate APIs specific to the components in your game world.
+SpatialOS uses [schema (SpatialOS documentation)](https://docs.improbable.io/reference/latest/shared/concepts/schema#schema) to generate APIs specific to the entity components in your game world.
 These APIs define how you can operate on entity components within SpatialOS.

 ## Generating schema

 To generate schema, select the **Schema** button in the [GDK Toolbar]({{urlRoot}}/content/toolbars#buttons).
-The GDK automatically iterates through objects with replicated properties to generate the required schema files and then updates the [`SchemaDatabase`(Unreal GDK Glossary)]({{urlRoot}}/content/glossary#schemadatabase).
+The GDK automatically iterates through objects with replicated properties to generate the required schema files and then updates the [SchemaDatabase]({{urlRoot}}/content/glossary#schemadatabase).

 ![Toolbar]({{assetRoot}}assets/screen-grabs/toolbar/schema-button.png)

-*Image: In the GDK toolbar in the Unreal Editor, select the* ***Schema*** *button.*
+_Image: In the GDK toolbar in the Unreal Editor, select **Schema**_

 As the GDK automatically generates all the schema you need, you do not have to write or edit schema manually when using the GDK.

 ### When to generate schema

-You must generate schema:

-- When you add or change any replicated properties that you want to deploy to SpatialOS.
+You must generate schema when you add or change any replicated properties that you want to deploy to SpatialOS.
-- When you create a new map.
-This ensures that you generate schema for any unique objects on this map.
-- When you open a map and you haven’t generated schema for it yet.

-You must also generate a snapshot after generating schema by selecting the **Snapshot** button on the GDK toolbar.
-For more information about snapshots, refer to the [snapshot documentation]({{urlRoot}}/content/generating-a-snapshot).

 The GDK only generates schema for objects currently loaded into memory.
 This means if your project uses [sublevels](<https://docs.unrealengine.com/en-us/Engine/Levels/LevelsWindow>), you’ll need to load them in addition to your map, before generating schema.

-Schema [component IDs](https://docs.improbable.io/reference/13.5/shared/schema/reference#ids) persist between runs of the schema generator.
-This means that as long as you have generated schema for a particular map at least once, and have not modified any classes or maps since you last generated schema, then you only need to generate a snapshot for the current level before you start a SpatialOS deployment.

 ## Deleting schema

-Whenever you generate schema, the GDK checks the [`SchemaDatabase`(Unreal GDK Glossary)]({{urlRoot}}/content/glossary#schemadatabase) and all the relevant objects in your project and removes any references to missing objects from the `SchemaDatabase`.
+Whenever you generate schema, the GDK checks the [SchemaDatabase]({{urlRoot}}/content/glossary#schemadatabase) and all the relevant objects in your project and removes any references to missing objects from the SchemaDatabase.

-If you delete any objects in your project, the GDK removes them from the `SchemaDatabase` the next time you generate schema.
+If you delete any objects in your project, the GDK removes them from the SchemaDatabase the next time you generate schema.

 # Schema and source control